What our Natural Resources lesson plan includes

 The lesson explains that finding natural resources is easy because they exist all over the world.
 They provide many benefits from food and drink to farm products to medicines and more.
 We use natural resources for transportation in cars, boats, trains, planes, and many others.
 One of the main uses of any number of natural resources relates to building structures like homes, roads, and other construction.
 We also use them for energy to heat and cool homes and businesses.

 Natural resources exist freely in nature.
 We categorize them in different ways and have found many beneficial uses for them.
 The lesson ends by asking students what natural resource they would miss the most if it no longer existed.
 This could be a great opportunity to discuss the impact various resources have on the Earth and its inhabitants.

 The Natural Resources lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help solidify students’ grasp of the lesson material and help students demonstrate their knowledge in different ways.
 The guidelines on the classroom procedure page outline when to hand out each worksheet throughout the lesson.

 IDENTIFY THE CATEGORY ACTIVITY WORKSHEET

 For the activity, students will review two images.
-Using the chart on the worksheet, they will list out as many items as they can think of from the photos.
+Using the chart on the worksheet, they will list as many items as they can think of based on the photos.
 These items can be visible (like a table) or invisible (like air).
-There are six columns listing out the various categories of resources that the items might represent.
+There are six columns that list the various categories of resources that the items might represent.
 Students will write an X in the columns that each item matches.
 There is an answer key for this worksheet that lists items with the accompanying X’s for reference.
 For instance, for the item of water, students should place an X in the renewable, inorganic, and non-metallic columns.